 In his role as Tolkien, the viewer gets to share Hoult’s awe-inspired take on the author’s early years, of which Hoult— even though devouring the words of The Hobbit on the set of About a Boy at the age of 11—knew nothing about.

-Lily Collins, English-American actress who plays Tolkien’s sweetheart Edith, said previously that it was fascinating to watch Hoult and Karukoski share the excitement of creating scenes together.
-(Collins is known from Mirror Mirror (2012) and Love, Rosie (2014).
+Lily Collins, an English-American actress who plays Tolkien’s sweetheart Edith, said previously that it was fascinating to watch Hoult and Karukoski share the excitement of creating scenes together.
+(Collins is known for Mirror Mirror (2012) and Love, Rosie (2014).
 And yes, she’s Phil Collins’ daughter.)

-This excitement is vividly present throughout the film, from war scenes to elven dance under the trees.
-This passion of Karukoski, Collins said, was transferred to the whole crew and, if I may add, is bound to also catch the viewer.
+This excitement is vividly present throughout the film, from war scenes to elven dances under the trees.
+This passion of Karukoski, Collins said, was transferred to the whole crew and, if I may add, is bound to also catch the viewer’s attention.

-In Tolkien, we learn about the author’s love for languages, and during my research, it became clear that he was fascinated by Finnish.
+In Tolkien, we learn about the author’s love for languages; during my research, it became clear that he was fascinated by Finnish.

 Karukoski treats this fact with Finnish modesty.

-Instead of highlighting Tolkien’s fascination with the language, he takes a more cool-headed perspective reminding the audience that Tolkien was in fact interested in many languages.
+Instead of highlighting Tolkien’s fascination with the language, he takes a more cool-headed perspective by reminding the audience that Tolkien was, in fact, interested in many languages.

 This humble approach is the essence of Karukoski’s work.
-He’s more interested in the big picture, the story and the scenes, than about forcing an opinion just to seem important.
+He’s more interested in the big picture—the story and the scenes—than in forcing an opinion just to seem important.

-Karukoski is more concerned about pulling out the best performances of the cast while pacing the film into a tearful climax and a warm smile.
+Karukoski is more concerned with pulling out the best performances from the cast while pacing the film toward a tearful climax and a warm smile.

 ‘Tolkien’ in cinemas on May 3.